Training Context

 - Go to AI Assistant > Training Context.

-- Find the outdated item (document, link, FAQ, or custom text).
+- Find the outdated item across the various tabs.

-- Edit or re-crawl it to reflect the current information.
+- Edit, re-sync, or re-crawl it to reflect the current information.

 - Delete anything that's no longer accurate.